Do you want to know what foods Czech families eat at Christmas? Which customs are associated with the Christmas Eve dinner?

 The entire family eats the Christmas Eve dinner together between 4 to 6 PM.
-The dinner is considered to be the single most important meal of the Christmas.
+The dinner is considered to be the single most important meal of Christmas.

-The gifts are then unpacked while watching a Christmas fairy tale on TV, spending nice time together.
+The gifts are then unpacked while watching a Christmas fairy tale on TV, spending a nice time together.

 Czech Christmas Dinner